farmOS/farmOS/docs/development/module/services.md

 The asset location service provides methods that encapsulate the logic for determining an asset's location and geometry.

+Note that these methods do not perform access checking on any of the assets or logs used to determine location.
+It is up to downstream code to ensure access controls are respected.

 **Methods**:

 `isLocation($asset)` - Check if an asset is a location.
 Returns a boolean.